Herrtt/luamin.js/README.md

 #### In Command Line

-Download and extract this page
+Download and extract this project
 Paste your script in *input.lua*
 Run in cmd
 ```